 For years, the City of Durham used debt management software best described as “archaic.”

 “It was very hard to use.
-The reports that it generated weren’t always in the best format, and a lot of work needed to be done with the information that came out, whether that be manipulating the data so it looked presentable to someone else or putting the columns where we need them so that it visually makes sense to someone,” said Emily Desiderio, treasury manager for the City of Durham.
+The reports that it generated weren’t always in the best format, and a lot of work needed to be done with the information that came out, whether that be manipulating the data so it looked presentable or putting the columns where we need them so that it visually makes sense ,” said Emily Desiderio, treasury manager for the City of Durham.
 “Anything we ended up getting out of that system had to be manipulated in some way.”

 It wasn’t easy to use, and it wasn’t saving Desiderio and her colleagues time.
 But replacing it didn’t become a top priority until the City of Durham was hit by a malware incident.
 Malware, short for “malicious software,” refers to any software designed to cause damage to a single computer, server or computer network.
 Because the debt management system the city had been using was installed locally on individual computers and hard drives, it, too, was impacted by the incident.
 “We were pressed for time to get something up and running and correct, and the software company didn't have the level of urgency we needed,” she said.

-Desiderio knew of DebtBook.
-She also knew some neighboring municipalities were considering it.
+Desiderio knew of DebtBook and also that some neighboring municipalities were considering it.
 So she reached out, and not long after that, we had her and her team back up and running — this time, in the safety and convenience of the cloud.

 The issues the City of Durham experienced with its previous debt management software included: